 Painted with my finger on the iPad, using the “Nikko Rull” brush, in the”Procreate” app.
 A blunt sort of brush which suits a bold style of line-work, and the use of flat applications of colour.
-I love it, reminds me of the look of a linocut – which I used to do years ago.
+I love how it reminds me of the look of a linocut – which I used to do years ago.
 However, while raising a family, gouging into lino became much too time consuming; and it was certainly best, to keep any of those sharp tools away from four energetic boys!

 I can see in my iPad art, that I revisit similar styles, media and subject matter, to those I’ve used for years in my traditional art.
 Drawing and painting on my iPad, saves me lots of time, though each work can still take anywhere between 30mins to a few hours.